yoanmalie/worktools-launcher/README.md

 # Worktools launcher
+Worktools launcher is a Batch script who launch all your usual softwares and can also run Git commands, in one click.

+### How it work ?
 This batch file runs in Windows.
 Edit launcher.bat to initialise your softwares paths.
 Make sure you have Git bash in the Windows PATH environment variables.
 Run the launcher!